metal-stack/docs/docs/src/proposals/index.md

 This section contains proposals which address substantial modifications to metal-stack.

 Every proposal has a short name which starts with *MEP* followed by an incremental, unique number.
-Proposal should be raised as pull requests in the [docs](https://github.com/metal-stack/docs) repository and can be discussed in Github issues.
+Proposals should be raised as pull requests in the [docs](https://github.com/metal-stack/docs) repository and can be discussed in Github issues.

 The list of proposal and their current state is listed in the table below.